Brees leads 2nd-half comeback, Saints beat Buccaneers 28-14

 “We got dominated in the second half,” said Bucs coach Dirk Koetter, whose team won a high-scoring shootout 48-40 at New Orleans in Week 1.
 “We haven’t been shut down like that in a long time.”

 Brees completed 24 of 31 passes for 201 yards and one interception.
-Michael Thomas had 11 receptions for 98 yards.
+Michael Thomas had 11 receptions for 98 yards, giving him 298 catches since entering the league in 2016 — surpassing Odell Beckham Jr. and Jarvis Landry, both with 288, for the most by a player in his first three seasons in NFL history.

 A week after being held to a season-low 176 yards total offense in a 13-10 loss to Dallas that ended a 10-game winning streak, the Saints started slowly again.